edhamma/mahasi-diary/diary.rst

 .. admonition:: Comment

     Some people who had lived a rough life after reaches this level of knowledge would says "Previously I had done bad deeds because was ignorant of this knowledge.
 The Dhamma is very gentle.
 In future I would never commit bad unwholesome deeds, "AKUSALAS" again.
-This sort of yogi would admit honestly to their teacher about their past actions. *(This is comparable to PASSADHI)*.
+This sort of yogi would admit honestly to their teacher about their past actions. *(This is comparable to PASSADHI.)*